 An undulating path today, with some short, steep sections.
 We’ll follow a newly built off road trail traversing the lower slopes of the Ruataniwha Conservation Park,enjoying views back over the Benmore Range.
 From here you climb to the high point on the trail, then it’s a steady downhill through the Quailburn, a historic sheep-farming area where early musterers lived a harsh life with many hardships.

 Next, we’ll follow State Highway 8 passing through Omarama township, at the southern end of the Mackenzie Basin , for the final stretch to the village of Otematata, set between two hydro dam lakes.
 With today's cycling completed, it's on board your coach for a short journey back to Omarama and your night's accommodation.

-Tonight, relax with a cold drink at your hotel, or perhaps try the local outdoor hot tubs for a relaxing night's sleep.
+Tonight, relax at your accommodation, or perhaps try the local outdoor hot tubs for a relaxing night's sleep.

 Day 4: Otematata to Duntroon

 Picking up the trail at Otematata we have a short, steep climb to follow the Benmore Dam, past the power station.
 We’ll skirt the shores of pretty Lake Aviemore and follow the Waitaki River to Kurow in the Waitaki Valley.

 After lunch, it’s off to Duntroon, another quiet inland country town that harbours big surprises: geological formations that interest researchers worldwide, and fossils of sea creatures which lived here millions of years ago, including two extinct penguin species.
 Nearby are fossilised whale bones, and Maori rock drawings, hundreds of years old.
 There may be time to visit the excellent Vanished World Museum.
 We return to Kurow where we stay the night.

 Day 5: Duntroon to Oamaru